Jan Mikulka

 Jan Mikulka (born 4 April 1980) is a Czech painter.
 He is known for his still-life painting and figurative and portrait work.
-In 2011 he won the Visitors's Choice BP Portrait Award in the National Portrait Gallery competition.
+In 2011, he won the Visitors's Choice BP Portrait Award in the National Portrait Gallery competition.
 He has twice succeeded in the international competition announced by the Royal Society of Portrait Painters in London, a showcase of contemporary portraiture.
 In 2013, he won the first prize for a self-portrait (SELF Portrait Prize, 2013), and in 2016 The Changing Faces Prize, also awarded by the Royal Society of Portrait Painters.

 Life

 Mikulka was born on 4 April 1980 in Prague.
 During his second year of high school, he took up ceramics and attended afternoon figure drawing classes at the School of Arts and Crafts, taught by sculptor Vojtěch Adamec.
 He decided not to continue his studies at the high school and passed the entrance examination for the subject of woodcarving and wood shaping at the Higher Vocational School of Arts and Crafts in Prague (1996-2000).
 From there, he was admitted to the Academy of Fine Arts in Prague in 2000, to the Studio of Classical Painting Techniques of Prof. Zdeněk Beran at the Academy of Fine Arts in Prague, from which he graduated in 2006.

 As a student at the Academy, he presented his works at the Portrait 2000 exhibition in Klatovy and at the International Biennial of Contemporary Art in Prague (2004, 2005).
-Since 2012 he has been exhibiting independently.
+Since 2012, he has been exhibiting independently.
 After graduation, he devoted himself to portraiture and computer graphics.
-In 2011, he was selected from 2,500 entries for an international competition in London and won the BP Portrait Award, and in 2013 he was the first recipient of the newly announced SELF Prize for Self-Portraiture, awarded by The Royal Society of Portrait Painters in London and associated with a £20,000 reward.
-He won in a competition of 946 works by 635 painters from many countries.
+In 2011, he was selected from 2,500 entries for an international competition in London and won the BP Portrait Award, and in 2013, he was the first recipient of the newly announced SELF Prize for Self-Portraiture, awarded by The Royal Society of Portrait Painters in London and associated with a £20,000 reward.
+He won in a competition of 946 works by 635 painters from various countries.
 Mikulka intended to paint a large realistic portrait, but he could not find a suitable model, so he decided to paint himself.